Immertec

 Insights

-The web viewer taught me that conviction matters, but so does how you build support.
+The web viewer taught me that the best design decisions sometimes challenge a company's core assumptions.
+The entire business was built around VR, but users needed flexibility.
+I pushed for a browser-based alternative, built support across the team, and the results validated it.
 Today I'd pair that conviction with earlier prototypes and data to bring stakeholders along faster.